stanmaz/BBOalert/README.md

 - open the data file using your favorite text editor (see section : 'Data file format')
 - select all text (usually with Ctrl-A keystroke)
 - copy it to the clipboard (usually with Ctrl-C keystroke)
-- select "Import" from the "Data" menu on the blue BBOalert panel
+- select "Paste (New)" from the "Data" menu on the blue BBOalert panel

 ## Recommended way of using BBOalert